Module scenariogeneration.xodr.links

 ----------

-orientation (Orientation): the orientation of the junction (only used for virtual junction)
+The orientation of the junction (used for virtual junctions).

-sstart (float): start of the virtual junction (only used for virtual junction)
+The start of the virtual junction (used for virtual junctions).

-send (float): end of the virtual junction (only used for virtual junction)
+The end of the virtual junction (used for virtual junctions).

 Methods